operator-framework/operator-sdk/doc/user/client.md

 ## Overview

 The [`controller-runtime`][repo-controller-runtime] library provides various abstractions to watch and reconcile resources in a k8s cluster via CRUD (Create, Update, Delete, as well as Get and List in this case) operations.
 Operators use at least one controller to perform a coherent set of tasks within a cluster, usually through a combination of CRUD operations.
-The Operator SDK uses controller-runtime's [Client][doc-client-client] interface, which defines a Reader and Writer to perform these operations.
+The Operator SDK uses controller-runtime's [Client][doc-client-client] interface, which provides the interface for these operations.

 controller-runtime defines several interfaces used for cluster interaction:
 - `client.Client`: implementers perform CRUD operations on a k8s cluster.